the-expanse/SideQuestWiki/BMBF.md

 Both `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk` are for manual installation only so unless you have issues with the auto installer they are un needed but can be installed in SideQuest top right with the APK installation button top left of SideQuest.

 After installing it make sure to connect your headset then run the BMBF installer to let it install BMBF to your headset.

-### If your game perma loads be sure to in your main library click the 3 dot button on Beatsabers game icon, then go to Permissions and turn allow Storage permissions for the game.

 If you had purchased DLC, mods or custom songs installed before hand It will automatically transfer them to its self, If not go to the Tools tab in BMBF in PC or Headset and click Reload Song Folder , Then sync and launch the game and they should appear then.